AaronBratcher/ALBNoSQLDB/README.md

 All public methods are class-level methods, so no instance of the class is needed.

-See the Shopping project for an example of using this class to sync between instances of an app.
+See the Money Trak project for an example of using this class to sync between instances of an app.

 ## Installation Options ##
 - Cocoapods